Tip: Most important- Store the food that you eat and eat the food that you store.

 I started storing the one (1) gallon water bottles until I had at least twelve (12) gallons, then later as I became more knowledgeable about water storage, I changed to purchasing the five (5) gallon bottles instead.

-Next I started with simple food items like dried beans, dried potatoes and rice.
+Next, I started with simple food items like dried beans, dried potatoes, and rice.
 Then I began to incorporate other kinds of foods and then some luxury items.
 After I had at least one month supply in one area say dried beans and rice then I’d move to the next area of having dried potatoes and dried milk.
-Then I would go back and forth between the two areas to expand on each as I kept moving along until I had one months supply of dried beans, dried potatoes and rice.
-Then I added on some luxury items.
+Then I would go back and forth between the two areas to expand on each as I kept moving along until I had one month’s supply of dried beans, dried potatoes, and rice.
+Then I added some luxury items.

-So I’d say if you have one month supply of things that you buy on a regular basis of your normal grocery list you are good to go.
-You are then at a much better place then most.
+So I’d say if you have a month’s supply of things that you buy on a regular basis of your normal grocery list you are good to go.
+You are then at a much better place than most.

 A. REASONS TO START PREPPING OR STORAGE

-Also there are a lot of people who like to stock pile so when funds are low they like the security of always having the items and foods they need without fussing over the fact they didn’t have the funds to get it at that moment.
-Especially for after the times when once you pay all the household bills and your practically broke after that and refuse to touch your savings.
+Also, there are a lot of people who like to stockpile so when funds are low they like the security of always having the items and foods they need without fussing over the fact they didn’t have the funds to get it at that moment.
+Especially after the times when once you pay all the household bills and your practically broke after that and refuse to touch your savings.

 I also like the idea of shopping in my own store basically.
 Just knowing that if I wanted pizza, I have all of the ingredients to make one or that I have a couple of extra pizza pies in the freezer.
 Also nowadays with the economy the way it is, it would serve a good purpose if you had stocked away a huge supply of food and necessary items so that if money became short for a while you can pay all of your main bills and survive off your food storage items for a while or until things are back to normal.
 So you really could be creative about your food storage items.